Code-Institute-Submissions/the_book_nook/README.md

 .
 #### Admin user UX stories:
 - As an admin I want to easily find an overview over the different categories of books on the site.
 - As an admin I want to easily view, add, edit or delete any categories.
+- As an admin I want to easily view, edit and/or delete any books in the collection.

 ### Site Owners Stories
 - As a site owner I want the users to easily navigate and interact throughout the site.
-- I want the users to sign up to the community to add their own books to the library, thereby making the community and library grow bigger.
+- I want the users to easily sign up to the community.
+- I want the users to easily add their own books to the library, thereby making the community and library grow bigger.

 ## Design

+### Colors

 Simple design throughout page with green as the baseline color with accent colors of grey and white.
 Continued structure throughout site with navigation bar and footer.

+### Font

+Noto Sans font from Google Fonts was used on the site.

 ### Wireframes
 - Index page - [View](static/wireframes/index.png)